 My rhubarb is the runt of my gardens and I have never been able to pull so much as one measly stock.
 Then in February a huge spruce tree came crashing down in our back yard and the big bushy bows stretched themselves across the rhubarb patch (such as it is).

 Through the spring I have busied myself getting the other gardens in shape so it wasn’t until last week that I pulled the bows aside to open up the rhubarb.
 A happy discovery – my rhubarb is flourishing.
 First time ever.

 There was just enough for this rustic rhubarb gingerbread.

-The rhubarb is roasted with sugar before being added to the cake batter which ensures that it’s soft and sweet when the cake comes out of the oven (an idea I got from a Donna Hay cookbook).
+The whole stalks of rhubarb are roasted with sugar before being added to the cake batter which ensures that it’s soft and sweet when the cake comes out of the oven (an idea I got from a Donna Hay cookbook).

 Interesting tidbit: rhubarb is a vegetable.

 Rhubarb Gingerbread Cake Recipe

 - 1 cup brown sugar